Political Science Courses

 260 Public Opinion and Voting (3 credits): An examination of the political ideology and behavior of Americans.
 The first portion of the class focuses on public opinion: where it comes from, what people think, how it influences government and vice-versa.
 In the second half of the class we explore the actions and inaction of citizens - exploring why some citizens decide to participate and others do not and how people decide which candidate to vote for in congressional and presidential elections.
 PR: POSC 101 or 107.

-280 Constitutional Law II: Rights and Equality (3 credits): An exploration of Supreme Court decisions that have established the range of individual rights and the meaning of legal equality in the United States.
+280 Constitutional Law and Civil Rights (3 credits): An exploration of Supreme Court decisions that have established the range of individual rights and the meaning of legal equality in the United States.
 Topics may include freedom of speech and press, religious freedom, privacy rights, rights of the accused, gay and lesbian rights, racial equality, and gender equality.
 PR: POSC 101 or 107.

 290 Environmental Politics and Policy (3 credits): An introduction to the issues and concepts of environmental policy, to policy analysis and the role of the analyst, to the process of policy making in the U.S. and to current U.S. environmental policy and its implementation.
 Attention is given to environmental politics in the national and international arenas.
 PR:POSC 101 or 107 or permission of instructor.